 During the reporting period, the overall sustainability profile of the mandate was improved further by focusing on material information with regards to Environmental, Social and Governance factors.
-Furthermore, 14 holdings were under active engagement either within Robeco's thematic engagement programs or under more company-specific engagement topics related to Environmental, Social and/or Governance issues.
-In addition, none of the holdings has an elelvated sustainability risk.
+Furthermore, 20 holdings were under active engagement either within Robeco's thematic engagement programs or under more company-specific engagement topics related to Environmental, Social and/or Governance issues.
+In addition, the environmental profile of the mandate in terms of water use, waste generation and greenhouse gas emissions of the mandate remained well below that of the benchmark.
+The mandate has an environmental footprint that is more than 50% better than the benchmark.